MichaelWilliams289/StudioLLM/README.md

 For this project, it is recommended to use Visual Studio Code.

-you will also need Python 3.10+
+You will also need Python 3.10+

 Then install Streamlit using the following command in VSCode: